 It's also the Encyclopaedia Britannica's birthday

 Yet the company has moved with the times.
-It produced its first digital product thirty years ago and now offers a welter of online information - up to and including mobile phone subscriptions.
-But the familiar black and red tomes are still in print, with the latest edition produced only last year.
+It produced its first digital product over thirty years ago and now offers a welter of online information - up to and including mobile phone subscriptions.
 Today we are toasting Britannica's pioneering founders with a Highlander cocktail, based, appropriately enough, on Scotch.